apitoolkit/apitoolkit-landing/docs/sdks/elixir/phoenix/index.md

 ---
 title: Elixir Phoenix
-date: 2024-05-2
-publishdate: 2024-05-2
-toc: true
-weight: 20
-menu:
-  main:
-    weight: 20
+ogImage: /assets/img/framework-logos/phoenix-logo.png
 ---

-# Elixir Phoenix integration.
+# Elixir Phoenix integration

 To integrate Elixir Phoenix with your project, begin by incorporating the SDK into your dependencies list within the mix.exs file.

 To do this add the "apitoolkit_phoenix" package to your list of dependencies.

 ## Installation